cryptotechguru/EDENomicon/README.md

 ## Process

-1. All players must unanimously agree to all rule changes #virtual
+1. All players must unanimously agree to all rule changes #virtual.
-1. All changes to the game MUST be submitted through a pull request (PR)
+1. All changes to the game MUST be submitted through a pull request (PR).
-1. All changes to the game SHOULD be vetted by submitting a CIP or delta [issue](https://github.com/cryptotechguru/Cryptonomicon/issues).
+1. All changes to the game SHOULD be vetted by submitting an [issue](https://github.com/cryptotechguru/EDENomicon/issues).
-    1. A CIP is a Cryptonomicon Improvement Proposal (analogous to a BIP in Bitcoin Core).
-    1. A delta is an inconsistency between a specification and an observation (analogous to a bug in software).
+    1. An issue is an inconsistency between a specification and an observation (analogous to a bug in software).
-    1. If any player breaks the rules or witnesses another player breaking the rules, they SHOULD file a delta report.
+    1. If any player breaks the rules or witnesses another player breaking the rules, they SHOULD open an issue.
-    1. Deltas SHOULD be reviewed by the Operators to determine whether the rule should be changed or the player should be sanctioned.
+    1. Issues SHOULD be reviewed by the Operators to determine whether the rule should be changed or the player should be sanctioned.

 ### Multi-votes
 1. If a proposal offers a choice between two or more options an Operator should call a multi-vote.